544 Wiper Info

 The 544 Wiper Motor Assembly is a two stage Spur Gear design with Dynamic Braking.
 It is a SWF (confirmed, or Bosch, this is not confirmed) supplied unit, very similar to those fitted to Volkswagens of the era (Reference: Thread at The Samba), or even SAABs.
 The spur gear with Field Motor and Dynamic Braking design is quite different from later mechanisms fitted to 122s which had Field Motors and Worm Gear Mechanisms with no Dynamic Braking.
 Later models after the 122 and early 1800s again had Permanent Magnet Motors requiring Dy Br (more on that in the Wiper Systems Tech Article: Dynamic Braking).
 Important point to note is that 122 Wiper Motors and mechanisms cannot be fitted in a 444/544, although through an odd sizing coincidence, the rear window wiper mechanism of a 245 apparently can be!

 Wipers for 12V sys are an Ignition Powered, Fuse 1 Circuit load, as the following Wiring Diagram excerpt shows.
 Switch and Motor Assy are shown simplified in the factory manuals and without internal details.
 Although four wires run between Switch and Motor, this does not mean Wiper Motor has two speeds.
 It confirms that Motor is a PM type requiring Dy Br, and this is done with the Green wire.
 This diagram also doesn't show the sequential nature of a multi-position pull-switch or Dynamic Braking contacts.
-I will add further details on internal of switch and Motor Assy as I develop them.
+I will add further details on internals of switch and Motor Assy as I develop them.

 Excerpt of 12V Wiper System from 544 Wiring Diagrams showing Wipers and little detail (three Position Switch):